daltonschool/ComplimentGiver/README.md

 3. Read the code and follow the instructions in the comments.

 ## Grading
 This is a mini-assignment.
-It's worth half of a regular assignment (and should only take you half the time!).
+It's worth half of a regular assignment (and should only take you half the time).